joazeiro/joazeiro/README.md

 - Not PhotoMath (Pygame) - In Progress

 🤝🏼 Clubs:
-- Full Stack Developer for Brasa (UCF's Brazilian Association)
+- Tech Director for Brasa (UCF's Brazilian Association)
 - Member of GameDev Knights
 - Member of Knights Hack